 What is mSATA SSD?

 mSATA SSD or Mini SATA represents a small form solid-state drive.
 They have no moving parts and use flash memory.
-These small form flash drives are applied in space-constrained devices such as laptops, netbooks, and tablets.
+These small-form flash drives are applied in space-constrained devices such as laptops, netbooks, and tablets.

 mSATA or mini-SATA for its abbreviation mini Serial Advanced Technology Attachment is a bus interface used in computers to transfer data between the motherboard, and the storage elements that are contacted through this interface, the devices that can be connected are small solid disks with a maximum throughput of 6 Gbit per second.
-The mSATA connector is similar or practically identical to M.2, but they are not compatible since each uses a specific controller; thus, mSATA uses an S-ATA host controller and M.2 a PCI-express.
+The mSATA connector is similar or practically identical to M.2, but they are incompatible since each uses a specific controller; thus, mSATA uses an S-ATA host controller and M.2 a PCI-express.

 Is mSATA obsolete?